Castux/mipsim/bf-proc/architecture.md

 - ALU: "arithmetic logic unit".
 Here, it only knows how to increment or decrement.
 It has a buffer on the outside to allow reading and writing to the same register.
 - IO port: connected to the outside world (the program bank and the memory bank)
 - Clock: from a single alternating input clock pin, counts 5 (?) phases, each with an up and down subphase.
 All operations happen on specific phases.
-- Operation decoder: it stores the current operation from the program, decodes it (byte to single wire), and feeds it into the big instruction selector, a big ROM that combines current op and current phase to indicate what state should be all switches in the processor
+- Operation decoder: it stores the current operation from the program, decodes it (byte to single wire), and feeds it into the big instruction selector, a big ROM that combines current op and current phase to indicate what state should be all switches in the processor.
+Special ops for initialization (wait for the clock's cycle to start) or end of program.

 Routing is done via a main 8 bits bus, that links registers, ALU, IO and op decoder.
 All these accesses are switchable.
 Operations should always switch on two accesses: one that is read, and one that is written to.

 The ALU is always connected to the output of the registers (no point in having an extra switch).
+If it seems that ALU only writes to registers, it could be kept off the main bus (although that still requires a switch).

 ## Switches at the output of op decoder